DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 *Please note: This table only shows a selection of the most relevant combinations.
 The full results from the SQL query can be found [here](SQL/Churn_by_tenure_techsupport_partner.sql).*

-As gender was previously found not to have a significant influence on churn, it was excluded from this analysis to better highlight the impact of tenure, tech support, and partnership status.
-Below are the key findings:
+As gender was previously found not to have a significant influence on churn, it was excluded from this analysis to better highlight the impact of tenure, tech support, and partnership status:

 - Based on the analysis it appears that tenure is one of the strongest indicators of churn; Shorter tenure customers showing significantly higher churn rates.
 Tech support (or no internet service) and partnership status also play important roles, often help reduce churn, especially for longer tenured customers.